udacity/ipnd-webcasts/Stage_2/2015-09-22-Problem-Solving-Session-Luke-and-Anthony/README.md

+# Webcast: Problem Solving with Loops and Lists

+## Webcast Recording

+Here is the link to the [video][recording].
+The video does have a problem with the later half, as the camera picks up Anthony's screen, but not Luke's.
+Here are links to [Luke's Code][code1] and [Anthony's Code][code2].

 Today we'll be going over a couple different problems!
-Anthony and Luke will each give each other a problem that the other coach hasn't prepaired for, and we'll watch as they solve it in real time.
+Anthony and Luke will each give each other a problem that the other coach hasn't prepared for, and we'll watch as they solve it in real time.

 ###Problem 1
 Luke's problem to Anthony is from a part of [CS101](https://www.udacity.com/course/viewer#!/c-cs101/) which isn't in IPND, specifically [this problem](https://www.udacity.com/course/viewer#!/c-cs101/l-48737171/e-48299954/m-48632793):